chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 > Is there anything else you'd like to ask?

 - What does a typical day look like for this role?
+- Will this role involve collaboration with the team in China?
 - Could you tell me about the team structure and how collaboration usually works?